crimson206/micro-wise-development/README.md

     Develop your packages as general-purpose tools, avoiding overly specific features for your other packages.
 This approach ensures that all your packages can remain free from dependencies.

 - **Easy to Initiate, Easy to Abandon**:
-    Unlike modules in a large package, individual modules in micro packages are not critical.
+    Unlike modules in a large package, individual modules in micro packages are not as critical.
 Feel free to experiment with new ideas, and delete them if they don't work out, without significant consequences.

 - **Dedicated Version Control**:
     In a large package with multiple modules, you need to create a pull request for any update, making it difficult to track changes across versions.
 With Micro-wise Development, you only need to update the repository of target modules, simplifying version control.